argonautproject/questionnaire/source/pages/_includes/q-intro.md

 1. A required flag
 1. A repeat flag
 1. Choice list:
-   1. as a valueset of standard concepts
+   1. as a [contained] valueset of standard concepts
    1. or as an enumerated list
 1. Nesting or grouping of questions
+1. the questionnaire's context for categorizing and grouping for searches

 **What about these?**